Sunday, September 28, 2025

 “Now it came to pass in the fourth year of Jehoiakim the son of Josiah, king of Judah, that this Word came to Jeremiah from the Lord, saying: ‘Take a scroll of a book and write on it all the words that I have spoken to you against Israel, against Judah, and against all the nations, from the day I spoke to you, from the days of Josiah even to this day.’”
 Jeremiah 36:1-2

-What is the backdrop of this chapter?
+What is the backdrop of Jeremiah 35?
 It is the fourth year of Jehoiakim’s reign.
-Both this chapter and the previous chapter happened before King Zedekiah’s reign.
+Jeremiah 34-35, happen before King Zedekiah’s reign.
 The events of Jehoiakim’s reign are relevant for Zedekiah because what happened to his brother Jehoiakim is about to happen to him.
 He too would be carried away to Babylon.

 2 Kings 24:1 says, “During Jehoiakim’s reign, Nebuchadnezzar king of Babylon invaded the land, and Jehoiakim became his vassal for three years.
 But then he turned against Nebuchadnezzar and rebelled.”
-A vassal means he was subordinate to Nebuchadnezzar in exchange for peace.
-The terms of peace for Israel included sending income tax revenue to Babylon.
-As a gangster protects a business on his turf does.
-“You pay the gang your dues and no one gets hurt.”
+A vassal is subordinate to another in exchange for peace.
+Babylon required protection money from Israel.
+“If you pay, no one gets hurt.”

 Daniel 1:1-2 speaks of Jehoiakim being carried off to Babylon.
 But by the fourth year of his reign, he’s back in Jerusalem as a vassal serving at the pleasure of Nebuchadnezzar.

 The Lord told Jeremiah to write all the words which he had given him from the days of King Josiah until now – 22 years of prophecies.
-I’m glad that Jeremiah did what God asked him to do and that God continues to preserve and make His words understandable.
+Praise God for His Word documented, preserved and clearly proclaimed.

 “It may be that the house of Judah will hear all the adversities which I purpose to bring upon them, that everyone may turn from his evil way, that I may forgive their iniquity and their sin.”
 Jeremiah 36:3